-- Provincial gov't direction (MFLNROD) has been given to forest licencees in BC to deal with Douglas-fir beetle infestations where practicable to do so - Harvesting will help control the present IBD infestation in this location to the extent practicable by removing infested timber thereby reducing the IBD population that would be available to attack healthy timber the following spring; - 3.
-Reduce future fuel load (dead down or standing timber) with respect to wildfire; - 4.
-Utilize salvaged standing dead and down timber which has merchantable value and contributes directly to the local economy via CFP plywood mill and associated indirect jobs. - Improves future stand conditions for wildlife (Mule deer and white tail deer, Moose) over the long term by regenerating the stand.
+- 1. Provincial gov't direction (MFLNROD) has been given to forest licencees in BC to deal with Douglas-fir beetle infestations where practicable to do so - 2.
+Harvesting will help control the present IBD infestation in this location to the extent practicable by removing infested timber thereby reducing the IBD population that would be available to attack healthy timber the following spring; - Reduce future fuel load (dead down or standing timber) with respect to wildfire; Utilize salvaged standing dead and down timber which has merchantable value and contributes directly to the local - Othize salvaged standing dead and down timber which has merchantable value and contributes directly to the local economy via CFP plywood mill and associated indirect jobs. - 5.
+Improves future stand conditions for wildlife (Mule deer and white tail deer, Moose) over the long term by regenerating the stand.